 - Eye disease – one of the most serious side effects of untreated Chlamydia is Chlamydia conjunctivitis or trachoma.
 This is simply blindness, one of the main causes of blindness worldwide.
 This eye infection can be transferred when the hands touched the infected eye then touched the other.

 - Reactive arthritis – untreated Chlamydia especially among men can lead to arthritis, conjunctivitis and urethral inflammation.
 In the US alone, at least 15,000 men suffer from reactive arthritis because of untreated Chlamydia infection.
 It can affect women too but this condition is more prevalent among men.

 - Conjunctivitis among newborns.
-Newborns born to a Chlamydia infected mother can have Conjunctivitis as early as one week after birth.
-These newborns are also at high risk of having Chlamydia infection while pregnant women with Chlamydia infection are at high risk of having premature birth.
+Newborns born to a Chlamydia-infected mother can have Conjunctivitis as early as one week after birth.
+These newborns are also at high risk of having Chlamydia infection while pregnant women with Chlamydia infection are at high risk of having a premature birth.

 - lymphogranuloma venereum or lymph nodes infection - Untreated Chlamydia infection can lead nodes infection and lymphatics.
 This infection is manifested by rectal inflammation and having swollen lymph nodes.